angular/angular/aio/content/guide/elements.md

 ### How it works

 Use the `createCustomElement()` function to convert a component into a class that can be registered with the browser as a custom element.
-After you register your configured class with the browser's custom-element registry, you can use the new element just like a built-in HTML element in content that you add directly into the DOM:
+After you register your configured class with the browser's custom-element registry, use the new element just like a built-in HTML element in content that you add directly into the DOM:

 ```
 <my-popup message="Use Angular!"></my-popup>